 Tim holds a Bachelor of Science degree in communication with a public relations specialization from SIUC, and a Master of Science in organizational communication, also from SIUC.
 He is now finishing his dissertation for a Ph.D. in organizational communication.

 “I am so honored and excited regarding the opportunity to serve as the next president of Mid Michigan College,” said Hood.
 “Mid’s legacy as a premier college, the excellence of those who serve there, and the beauty of the region have collectively peaked my enthusiasm to live and work there.”

-Having always been strongly connected with community partners, Tim serves on the Workforce Connection Board (WIOA), the Northwest Illinois Economic Development Board, the Greater Freeport Partnership Board, and the Region 1 Planning Council.
-He is also a member of the Executive Committee for the Illinois Council of Community College Presidents.
+Having always been strongly connected with community partners, Tim served on the Workforce Connection Board (WIOA), the Northwest Illinois Economic Development Board, the Greater Freeport Partnership Board, and the Region 1 Planning Council.
+He was also a member of the Executive Committee for the Illinois Council of Community College Presidents.

-The parents of five daughters and grandparents of three children, Tim and Val are proud that each of their daughters have and will have successfully completed community college degrees before transferring to universities.
-All family and extended family members enjoy outdoor activities, and prefer to live in and contribute to the livelihood of rural communities.
+The parents of five daughters and grandparents of three children, Tim and his wife Val are proud that each of their daughters has or will have successfully completed community college degrees before transferring to universities.
+All family and extended family members enjoy outdoor activities and prefer to live in and contribute to the livelihood of rural communities.

-Tim will begin his tenure at Mid Michigan College under extraordinary circumstances, as the College strengthens its safety and preparedness measures to address the COVID-19 pandemic.
+Tim began his tenure at Mid Michigan College under extraordinary circumstances, as the College strengthened its safety and preparedness measures to address the COVID-19 pandemic.
 Still, Mid continues to define itself, not by the external challenges it faces, but by its responsiveness and resolve to offer extraordinary and affordable educational opportunities to students across the State.
-The good work of the College and the achievements of its students draw from its 55-year legacy as an essential community partner.
-As its next president, Tim will work to ensure that Mid advances into the future with the same commitment to excellence.
+The good work of the College and the achievements of its students draw from its legacy spanning more than five decades as an essential community partner.
+As Mid's president, Tim will work to ensure that the College advances into the future with the same commitment to excellence.